brpaz/vscode-contextual-snips/README.md

 Note the `context` field.
 Here you can define a list of patterns where the snippet will be displayed as well as package related details.

+## TODO

+* had support for more Package Managers
+* Add some more test cases

 ## Contributing